Sue Hubbell, Milbridge essayist known for writing about beekeeping, dies at 83

 — NYT Obituaries (@NYTObits) October 19, 2018

+According to the obituary emailed to the BDN by Brian Hubbell, his mother’s peaceful death came at the end of “a lifetime of unflinching observation of natural history.”
+He went on to describe her as “beekeeper, dog friend and resolute rationalist.”

-According to her obituary which appeared in The New York Times, for whom she wrote, Hubbell “wrote quietly penetrating books and essays about her life as a beekeeper, a curious wanderer and a divorced woman navigating middle age.”
+The New York Times, in which her essays had appeared, reported Thursday that Hubbell “wrote quietly penetrating books and essays about her life as a beekeeper, a curious wanderer and a divorced woman navigating middle age.”

 Hubbell published her first book, “A Country Year,” in 1986 and in it talked about coming to grips with the end of her first marriage which left her alone with 300 active beehives on a 90-acre farm.